 Real time ultrasound scanning for intramuscular fat has potential to increase the marbling level of Australian slaughter cattle.
-It can be used in two areas, that of genetic improvement and to draft animals on marbling potential.
-Of the two areas scanning is proven in the area of genetic improvement for marbling where it offers an early and relatively cheap measure of marbling as a substitute for carcase measures.
-Scanning as a drafting tool for slaughter stock is as yet unproven and unaccepted largely by industry.
+It can be used in two areas, that of genetic improvement and drafting of animals on marbling potential.
+Of the two areas scanning is proven in the area of genetic improvement for marbling where it offers an early and relatively cheap measure of marbling as a substitute for carcass measures.
+Scanning as a drafting tool for slaughter stock is as yet unproven and largely unaccepted by industry.
 There are currently other possibilities to improve compliance that could be more cost effective.
-As beef cattle specific scanning hardware is developed and improved, however, the potential exists for ultrasound measurements of IMF to provide a useful source of information to feedlot managers.
+If beef cattle specific scanning hardware is developed and improved, the potential exists for ultrasound measurements of IMF to provide a useful source of information to feedlot managers.